IBS In America: What's That?

 It can take years to receive an IBS diagnosis, often while experiencing unpredictable symptoms, such as pain, bloating, diarrhea, and/or constipation.
 Many people quickly jump online to research the ins and outs of IBS but have trouble finding helpful information that can tell them what to expect.
 Those searches are often littered with misinformation, inappropriate medical advice, and more.

-Each person that takes the survey contributes to a better understanding of IBS and can help others who are going through it feel less alone.
-Sharing experiences in the survey can reveal how similar each person’s journey with IBS can be, as well as the differences that make each journey unique.
+Each person who takes the In America survey contributes to a better understanding of IBS as well as other health conditions.
+With better knowledge, we can help others who are navigating health challenges feel less alone.
+We hope to capture a full picture of all aspects of your health experiences and bring greater awareness to conditions that may be misunderstood.
+Sharing your experiences through the survey can reveal how similar each person’s journey is, as well as the differences that make each journey unique.

 What will the survey ask me?